markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

 ```

 Let's save our file and reload the `index.html` file in our browser.
-Once we are satisfied with the result let's ship our feature to the develop  and move onto the next Github issue.
+Once we are satisfied with the result let's ship our feature to the `develop` branch  and move onto the next Github issue.

 ## Randomize the Fight Order
 To increase our gameplay appeal, let's add some randomness to our game by changing whether the user or the enemy robot is able to attack first at the beginning of each round.
 Take a look at the Github issue:

 ![Github Issue 4 Screenshot](./assets/lesson-5/490-github-issue-4.png)

-To add this feature let's create a new feature branch, `feature/random`.
+To add this feature let's create a new feature branch, `feature/random-order`.
 To begin, let's simulate a coin flip and see if we are able to create a random scenario with 2 possible solutions.
 With our knowledge of the `Math` object and the `random()` method to find a solution. `Math.random()` actually outputs a random decimal number between 0 and 1.
 Type `Math.random()` into the console of the browser to see the results:

 ![Math.random()](./assets/lesson-5/500-math-random.png)